johnreynolds/johnreynolds.github.io/questionslist.md

 What factors indicate that a specific question should be asked?

+When coaching folks towards reaching a decision, the advice that you give and the questions that you ask should be influenced by how far along the process is.
+Some questions are designed to probe deeper.
+Other questions are designed to shift attention.

+How much do they know, and how much do they still need to know?

+Are they making progress, or are they stuck?

+If they are stuck, what do you think is their problem?

+Are they unable to find important information?

+Are they unable to resolve priorities?

 ## Questions about the Decision

 What should the decision accomplish?